litlighilit/openDefault/README.md

 **Progress**:

  - Not tested under Mac OS X
- - implemented for Linux and Windows
+ - implemented for Linux, Windows and Mac OS X

 ## desc
 As an answser to `how to invoke the browser by programming`.